nandurijv/Youtube-Ambient-Effect/README.md

 * Read Frames of the video using OpenCV
 * Read the pixel values of each frame
+* Designate values to the position and spread of the box-shadow according to luminance
+* Designate values to the color of box-shadow according to chroma sampling
+* Create the equivalent css

 ## How to Use the script